mgulati3/PlanetScale/README.md

 - Understand SwiftUI's modern navigation system
 - Practice passing data between views using `NavigationPath`
 - Learn about gravity and physics in an interactive way

----

-## 📄 License

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.